Delegating authority with CARM

 - Full visibility: your broker can see transactions submitted by them, you (the importer), and other third-party service providers.

 Something to keep in mind: A SOA (statement of account) includes all transactions (which may include those by several third parties).
-If your Customs broker needs to see the SOA, you’ll need to grant them full visibility.
+If your Customs broker needs to see the SOA, you’ll need to grant them full visibility in addition to BAM delegation.

 Delegating authority to employees